Week 03

 Strength

-contralateral single arm/leg kettlebell romanian deadlift + row - 4 sets - 5 reps
+Contralateral single arm/leg kettlebell Romanian deadlift + press - 4 sets - 5 reps

 Conditioning AMRAP ( As Many Rounds As Possible)

-As many rounds and reps as possible (AMRAP) in 20 minutes
+Complete as many rounds and reps as possible (AMRAP) in 20 minutes.
+Complete movements from left to right to complete a full round.

 Lateral line hops - 25 reps